B1G-FUNGUS/askpls/README.md

 	  API does not have an option to unset a content setting, only to delete all content settings set by the extension.
 This leaves a few possible solutions which do not look promising:
-		1. Record the url AND setting each time a new setting is created, and then, whenever a setting is removed, clear ALL settings, and then re-add all of the settings that weren't changed.
+		1. **CHOSEN:** Record the url AND setting each time a new setting is created, and then, whenever a setting is removed, clear ALL settings, and then re-add all of the settings that weren't changed.
 Not a massive deal since we already do that for